ChronoSheets/ChronoSheets-CSharp-Client/docs/TasksApi.md

 <a name="taskscreatetask"></a>
 # **TasksCreateTask**
-> CsApiApiResponseInt32 TasksCreateTask (CsApiInsertTaskRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 TasksCreateTask (CSInsertTaskRequest request, string xChronosheetsAuth)

 Create a task